Note

 .Masking the fMRI image’s data array using numpy indexing.

-For the first two methods, there are two ways to input the fMRI image:
+For the first method, there are two ways to input the fMRI image:

 passing the file path (i.e., the location of the large fMRI image on-disk).